jsposu/Scientific-Calculator/README.md

 # Scientific Calcultor

-Just a scientific calculator like any other but written in C++.
+* Just a scientific calculator like any other but written in C++.
+(THIS PROJECT IS STILL ON WIP)

 ## Description

-I was in a math lecture and I didn't have a calculator so I decided to make one.
+* I was in a math lecture and I didn't have a calculator so I decided to make one.

 ## Getting Started